isomerpages/moe-sshideasfestival/_events/Week 3 (1 – 7 April)/After the PhD: The Early Years.md

 in the humanities and social sciences to further build up their support network.
 <br>
-<br>Do join us!
-At this event, several researchers from the local universities
+<br>At this event, several researchers from the local universities will share
-will share briefly about their experiences with early career research and/or alt-ac options.
+briefly about their experiences with early career research and/or alt-ac options.
 Following that, during a networking session and over light refreshments, senior postgraduate students will be able to strike up conversations informally with these speakers, other senior scholars from the local universities in attendance, and make connections with many postgraduate students in cognate fields.</p>
 <p></p>